hartwork/image-bootstrap/README.md

 into a given _directory_ (similar to [debootstrap](https://wiki.debian.org/Debootstrap) for Debian/Ubuntu).<br>
 Distributions supported by **directory-bootstrap** currently include:
-Alpine Linux, Arch Linux, CentOS (up to 7.x), Fedora, Gentoo, and Void Linux.
+Alpine Linux, Arch Linux, CentOS (up to 7.x), Gentoo, and Void Linux.

 <a name="History"></a>